redlibrarian/redlibrarian.github.io/_posts/2019-11-07-taking-words-seriously.markdown

 one of right-wing propaganda, bringing the weight of bigots on the right down on the heads of anyone who challenged Bowles' authority.

-The irony - or perhaps the tragedy - of this rhetorical move, and of"free speech" absolutism more generallt, is that its adherents, in libraries and in the alt-right, claim speech as the ultimate overriding freedom while fundamentally not believing that words or the ideas they convey have any power at all.
+The irony - or perhaps the tragedy - of this rhetorical move, and of "free speech" absolutism more generally, is that its adherents, in libraries and in the alt-right, claim speech as the ultimate overriding freedom while fundamentally not believing that words or the ideas they convey have any power at all.
 It is doubly ironic that